 Lakala Payment Corporation provides third-party payment and financial technology services in China.
 The company offers third-party payment, personal payment, merchant receipt, and related derivative services in the form of online/offline and hardware/software.
 It provides convenient payment, POS receipt, and cross-border payment services; and Internet finance and community e-commerce services to community residents.
 The company also offers receipt and convenient terminal, and payment bracelet products.
 It provides value-added services for various industries, such as catering, retail, insurance, education, tourism, etc. The company was founded in 2005 and is based in Beijing, China.

 MoneyGram International, Inc., together with its subsidiaries, provides cross-border peer-to-peer payments and money transfer services in the United States and internationally.
 The company operates through two segments, Global Funds Transfer and Financial Paper Products.
-The Global Funds Transfer segment offers money transfer services and bill payment services primarily to unbanked and underbanked consumers through third-party agents, including retail chains, independent retailers, post offices, and other financial institutions; and digital solutions, such as moneygram.com, mobile solutions, account deposit, and kiosk-based services.
-The Financial Paper Products segment provides money orders to consumers through its agents and financial institutions under the MoneyGram brand and on a private label or co-branded basis with retail and financial institution; and official check outsourcing services for financial institutions.
-MoneyGram International, Inc. has strategic partnership with Suez Canal Bank.
-MoneyGram International, Inc. was founded in 1940 and is based in Dallas, Texas.
+The Global Funds Transfer segment offers money transfer services and bill payment services through third-party agents, including retail chains, independent retailers, post offices, banks, and other financial institutions; and digital solutions, such as moneygram.com, mobile solutions, digital partners, wallets, and account deposit services.
+The Financial Paper Products segment provides money orders to consumers through its agents and financial institutions under the MoneyGram brand and on a private label or co-branded basis with various agents and financial institutions; and official check outsourcing services for banks and credit unions.
+MoneyGram International, Inc. was incorporated in 2003 and is based in Dallas, Texas.

 SBI Holdings, Inc. engages in the online financial service businesses and investment activities in Japan and internationally.
 It operates through Financial Services Business, Asset Management Business, and Biotechnology-Related Business segments.
 The Financial Services Business segment offers financial products and services, including brokerage and investment banking; Internet banking; auto, cancer, fire, and earthquake, as well as life insurance; short term insurance; FX brokerage; exchange and transaction services related to crypto-assets; management of defined-contribution pension, etc.; leasing and lending services; operation of proprietary trading system; control and operation of the e-commerce settlement business; and remittance and back office support services.
 The Asset Management Business segment provides private equity, venture capital fund management, M&A advisory, savings bank, online securities, commercial banking, investment advisory and management, fintech support, and rating information services; real estate secured loans; and rent guarantees for rental housing, as well as generates power using renewable energy.
 The Biotechnology-Related Business segment develops and distributes pharmaceutical products, health foods, and cosmetics; and researches and develops antibody drugs and nucleic acid medicines in the field of cancer and immunology.
 The company also offers investment advisory services on crypto-asset funds; operates a fund-raising platform; acquires securities; operates as a crypto-asset broker; develops, manufactures, and sells crypto-asset mining systems; operates and develops cybersecurity systems; provides blockchain platform; invests in real estate properties; and offers healthcare services, as well as engages in the mining of digital assets.
 The company was formerly known as Softbank Investment Corporation and changed its name to SBI Holdings, Inc. in July 2005.
 SBI Holdings, Inc. was founded in 1999 and is headquartered in Tokyo, Japan.